 I love to take as few items with me as possible.
 Heavy weight backpacks all day long are not really enjoyable.
 Glad thing is, we live in the digital age and note-taking has never been as easy.
-For the most part I don’t even need to write down notes on paper (thanks to English teaching major), but even if I have to because of maths lectures, I do have a handy solution.
-I want to show you how I deal with university on a day to day basis without the clutter in my backpack.
+For the most part I don’t even need to write down notes on paper (thanks to English teaching… Continue reading What‘s In My Bag – Minimalist Student Edition

 In my ongoing journey of minimalism I recently started my digital hygiene process in order to become more content and present.
 In order to do that I started a 30 day challenge without entertainment on mobile devices like my phone and tablet.

 One of the most useful skills I learned attending university was how to schedule my day and manage a lot of time-consuming tasks within a small available time frame (which was even more cut down since I commuted for most of my studies).
-However, a lot of times I would find myself frustrated with not meeting my own set goals and expectations.
-These day-to-day failures also proved to be very effective in promoting procrastination.
-In early 2017, however, I started my minimalism journey and had some useful insights from the greatest minds in this day and age.
+However, a lot of times I would find myself frustrated with not… Continue reading Minimalism and Daily Planning

 Google’s Chrome OS gains popularity within the world of computers and their minimalist approach is triggering my curiosity.
 Google powers 53% of the education computing sector, outperforming Apple and Microsoft.
-And beneath the system lies a simple principle which sounds both intruiging and silly: You don’t need an operating system, you just need a browser.
-At least, that’s what Google implies.
-Is it true, though?
-Continue reading
+And beneath the system lies a simple principle which sounds both intruiging and silly: You don’t need an operating system, you just need a browser.… Continue reading Is A Browser All We Need?